Dani1157/Paris-Landmarks/README.md

 ## Footer Section
 - The footer section of the website contains social media icons linking to Instagram, Twitter, YouTube, and GitHub accounts for enhanced engagement and connectivity.
 Users can easily access the website's social media platforms by clicking on the respective icons.
-- The footer also includes copyright information, denoting the year of creation (©2024) and the designer's name (Dani) for attributing credit.
+- The footer also includes designer's name (Dani) for attributing credit.
 - This footer design provides a professional and polished conclusion to the webpage, enhancing the overall user experience.
 ![footer.png](assets/images/footer.png)
 ### Eiffel Tower Page (eiffelTower.html)